Basset Hound

 1. Basset Hound in 1901Basset Hound in 1901 – Source: Basset Hound Club Of Southern America.Inc

-Basset Hounds are known and loved for their gentle and laid-back nature, making them cherished companions in family settings.
+Basset Hounds are one of the dog breeds known and loved for their gentle and laid-back nature, making them cherished companions in family settings.

 Their friendly and affectionate nature ensures they get along well with children and adults alike.
 Despite their hunting lineage, they typically don’t show aggression often and prefer lounging around over constant excitement.